jiang-jin/Getting-and-Cleaning-Data-Assignment/README.md

 2.5 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br />

 3. Steps to work on this course project <br />
 3.1 Download the data source and put into a folder on your local drive.
-You'll have a UCI HAR Dataset folder.
+You'll have a UCI HAR Dataset folder.  <br />
-3.2 Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
+3.2 Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.  <br />
-3.3 Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.
+3.3 Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.  <br />
-Dependencies

 Note: <br />
 run_analysis.R file will help you to install the dependencies automatically.
 It depends on reshape2 and data.table.